status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 Relying on third-party services such as Infura, Alchemy and Pocket is no longer possible.
 Sharing the same execution client between multiple beacon nodes is not supported.

-Nimbus has been tested all major execution clients.
+Nimbus has been tested with all major execution clients.
 See the [execution client comparison](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for more information.

 !!! info